umar-7w4/Distributed-File-Storage-System/README.md

    - Ensure data consistency and integrity.

 3. **Client Interface:**
-   - Provide a user-friendly interface for interacting with the DFS.
+   - Provide a user friendly interface for interacting with the DFS.
    - Allow users to perform read, write, and shutdown operations.
    - Handle network communication with the NameNode.